fmrtl73/pxdocs/content/concepts/io-profiles.md

 This profile optimizes the read-ahead algorithm for sequential workloads, such as backup operations.

-### The random profile

-This profile records the IO pattern of recent access and optimizes the read-ahead and data layout algorithms for workloads involving short-term random patterns.

 ## Configure profiles

 You can configure IO profiles through Kubernetes specs or at the Portworx level, depending on your needs and what operator you're running with.